 MOVEMENT opens ORIFICE

 Under normal conditions, safety relief valves remain shut.
 The cracking pressure will equal the spring force or set pressure.

 The relief valve opens when the supply pressure exceeds the set pressure.
 As the flow increases the actual fluid pressure will also increase slightly.
 Valves also reseat at a slightly higher pressure than they first open.
 Circuit designers often leave a 15 bar minimum clearance between different pressure control devices.

 High flow valves tend to have two stages with a small pilot relief valve that opens a larger, second, main stage valve.

 See also pressure control valve in our symbols sections for more details.

 All relief valves are not the same.
 Simple ball and spring valves are cheap to produce but will not have such a good operating characteristic as to ones where the manufacturer has developed a carefully shaped poppet nose.
 This may not be a problem if it's purely a safety relief valve that should never operate, however, controlling the pressure against different flow rates on a test rig will require a much better standard of valve.

-Relief valves options include direct acting, pilot operated 2 stage, electrical unload, electrical proportional, integrated or line mounted versions.
+Relief valves options include direct-acting, pilot operated 2-stage, electrical unload, electrical proportional, integrated or line mounted versions.

 Relief valves in accumulator safety blocks must be certified and sealed.
-These are different from normal relief valves because accumulators fall under the PED (Pressure Equipment Directive).
+These are different to normal relief valves because accumulators fall under the PED (Pressure Equipment Directive).
 You must not reset or replace these valves with non-certified components.